Science tells us the next 10 years will be the defining decade for dramatic emissions reductions to limit the worst impacts of climate change.

 In 2020, we achieved net zero GHG emissions in our direct operations (Scopes 1 and 2) by reducing our emissions by 94% compared to 2017 levels.

 Recognizing that some of our emissions will be very difficult to reduce by 2030, we will support projects that remove carbon equivalent to the emissions we are not able to reduce by then.
-Our carbon removal projects are verified by a third party; prevent any adverse impacts; and prioritize climate justice and equity.
+Our carbon removal projects are verified by a third party, prevent adverse impacts and prioritize climate justice and equity.

-In 2021, we supported carbon removal projects in Kenya and Mexico that represent over 200,000 tons of carbon sequestration via forests and soil.
+In 2021, we supported carbon removal projects in Kenya and Mexico that represent more than 200,000 tons of carbon sequestration via forests and soil.

 Photo courtesy of TIST